If you would like to contact our Chair of Governors please email: firstname.lastname@example.org

 Simon Howes – Co-opted

 Simon became a co-opted governor in 2016 and is a member of the Pupil Support Committee and the lead governor for Looked After Children.
-He was born and education in Hampshire, has lived in Winchester since 2015 and has three sons, two of whom are at Kings’ School.
-Simon has over 12 years’ experience in Public Mental Health and Suicide Prevention, with a specialist interest in children, young people’s and men’s emotional health and marketing.
+He was born and education in Hampshire, has lived in Winchester since 2015 and has three sons, all of whom have either completed 5 years at Kings’ School or are currently studying there.
+Simon has over 15 years’ experience in Public Mental Health and Suicide Prevention, with a specialist interest in children, young people’s and men’s emotional health and marketing.
 He has designed and developed award-winning campaigns over many years, engaging hundreds of thousands of people.
 More recently, Simon has worked at Public Health England, as part of the national Mental Health and Wellbeing Team, and for The Mental Health Foundation.
 He was also responsible for the approach and branding of State of Mind – an award-winning campaign targeting audiences of rugby league players, fans and wider communities.

 Rob joined Kings’ School as a newly qualified teacher in 1992 as a Teacher of English.
 He has worked in various roles at the school, including 9 years as a Head of Year.
 Rob was appointed Assistant Headteacher in 2007 and then Deputy Head Teacher with effect from Easter 2016.
+He was Acting Headteacher in the Autumn Term of 2020.
 Rob joined the Governing Body in March 2010.

 Nick Mirchandani - Co-opted

-Nick was co-opted as a governor in early 2014 and is Vice-Chair of the Premises, Boarding and Community Committee.
-Nick is also the Training and Development Governor.
-He has been resident in the city for almost 20 years and is a father of two children, both currently attending Kings’ School.
+Nick was co-opted as a governor in early 2014 and is Chair of the Premises and Community Committee.
+He has been resident in the city for 25 years and is a father of two children, both of whom attended Kings’ School.